mdn/content/files/en-us/web/api/fetch/index.md

       - : Indicates that you want the request to trigger the browser to set off an attribution source or trigger event. `attributionReporting` is an object containing the following properties:

-        - `eventSourceEligible` {{optional_inline}}
+        - `eventSourceEligible`
           - : A boolean.
 If set to `true`, a successful request will trigger an attribution source event.
-If not set, the default value, `false`, is used.
+If set to `false`, it won't.
-        - `triggerEligible` {{optional_inline}}
+        - `triggerEligible`
           - : A boolean.
 If set to `true`, a successful request will trigger an attribution trigger event.
-If not set, the default value, `false`, is used.
+If set to `false`, it won't.

         > **Note:** See the [Attribution Reporting API](/en-US/docs/Web/API/Attribution_Reporting_API) for more details.